keithjgrant/keithjgrant.com/content/posts/2018/06/resilient-declarative-contextual.md

 ## CSS is resilient

-If you were to randomly delete a chunk of code out of a JavaScript file, the app or page using it would almost certainly come crashing to a halt and the rest of the script (if not the page as a whole) would become useless.
+If you were to randomly delete a chunk of code out of a JavaScript file, the app or page using it would almost certainly come crashing to a halt and much of the script (if not the page as a whole) would become useless.
 If you do the same thing to CSS, you might not even notice.
 Almost everything apart from that specific section of code will continue to work as intended.

 We call this *resilience*.
 HTML and CSS were specifically designed to be fault-tolerant.
 If there’s a problem, the browser won’t throw an error; instead, it will ignore that part of the code and keep on going.

-But the resilience of CSS isn’t only a mechanism for overcoming network errors: it’s woven into the fabric of the language itself.
+But the resilience of CSS isn’t only a mechanism for overcoming network errors or typos: it’s woven into the fabric of the language itself.
 You can safely use features of the language that aren’t supported in all browsers.
 It’s what makes progressive enhancement possible.

 Consider this example of a grid layout.
 It works in browsers that support grid, and it works in browsers that don’t support grid.
 It will be slightly imperfect in those that don’t support grid (the exact sizes of the items will probably vary), but it will still layout the page in roughly the same way: